American Forests: Forest Policy

 The organization also works to advocate for the protection and restoration of rural and urban forests through public policy, and engage members of a community in the management of their natural resources through various community coalitions.

 Magazine

 The organization publishes a quarterly magazine, American Forests, formerly called American Forests and Forest Life (1924–1930), American Forestry (1910–1923), Conservation (1908–1909), Forestry and Irrigation (1902–1908), and The Forester (1895–1901).
 The first three issues of volume one were titled New Jersey Forester.

 History

 American Forests was established in September 1875 as the American Forestry Association (AFA) by physician and horticulturist John Aston Warder and a group of like-minded citizens in Chicago.
 The object of the organization was to collect and disseminate information on forestry and to foster the conservation of the existing forests.
 In 1882, the AFA was merged into the American Forestry Congress, which organized that year in Cincinnati, Ohio.
 It became at once nationally influential in promoting the cause of forestry.
 In 1889 the original name was resumed.

-During the nearly century and a half since their founding, they: